-4 Analog-Based Predictors for 2013 Hurricane Activity
+4 Analog-Based Predictors for 2015 Hurricane Activity

-Certain years in the historical record have global oceanic and atmospheric trends which are similar to 2013 These years also provide useful clues as to likely trends in activity that the forthcoming 2013 hurricane season may bring.
-For this early April extended range forecast, we determine which of the prior years in our database have distinct trends in key environmental conditions which are similar to current February-March 2013 conditions.
+Certain years in the historical record have global oceanic and atmospheric trends which are similar to 2015.
+These years also provide useful clues as to likely trends in activity that the forthcoming 2015 hurricane season may bring.
+For this early April extended range forecast, we determine which of the prior years in our database have distinct trends in key environmental conditions which are similar to current February-March 2015 conditions as well as projected August-October 2015 conditions.
 Table 6 lists our analog selections.

-We select prior hurricane seasons since 1900 which have similar atmosphericoceanic conditions to those currently being experienced.
-We searched for years that were generally characterized by neutral ENSO conditions and a negative phase of the Pacific Decadal Oscillation (PDO) during February-March, along with years that had aboveaverage SSTs in the tropical and North Atlantic.
+We select prior hurricane seasons since 1950 which have similar atmosphericoceanic conditions to those currently being experienced and those that we expect to see this summer and fall.
+We searched for years that were generally characterized by at least moderate El Niño conditions and cool conditions in the tropical Atlantic during the upcoming hurricane season.